FullstackWEB-developer/FullstackWEB-developer/README.md

 ### Hello, there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

   <br />
-Hi there!
 I'm a professional and passionate web and mobile developer with over 7 years of remote work experience.
 I specialize in front-end development using modern frameworks like React and Vue, as well as back-end development with Python.

 Throughout my career, I have successfully delivered numerous projects using technologies such as Next.js, React Native, Android (Java/Kotlin), Swift, and Flutter.
 I am well-versed in responsive design principles and can transform your design into a fully functional and visually appealing application that works seamlessly across devices.